 This baked ricotta is essentially a creamy, indulgent, crowd-pleasing cheese dip made from three ingredients—ricotta, eggs, and Parmigiano-Reggiano—that’s baked until it’s puffed like a souffle.
 Serve it with crostini, a drizzle of honey, dried fruits, blanched vegetables, anything, really.

 Baked ricotta dip is the very definition of easy entertaining.
 Seriously.
 It’s just ricotta, eggs, and Parmigiano-Reggiano beaten and baked until puffed and golden.
 There’s not even a need to be ever so gentle as you fold the ingredients together as with a soufflé.
 Entertaining gets no easier and guests are no happier.
 Don’t forget to prepare to accept accolades because there’s going to be some serious gushing over this rich, indulgent, satisfying little cheese number.
 Tasting is believing.
-Set it out on its own with sliced baguette and crackers or crudités or as part of an antipasto platter with charcuterie.
-This post has been updated.
-Originally published March 25, 2013.–Renee Schettler Rossi
+Set it out on its own with sliced baguette and crackers or crudités or as part of an antipasto platter with charcuterie.–Renee Schettler Rossi

 - Butter for the baking dish